slevithan/oniguruma-to-es/README.md

 > You can further reduce bundle size by precompiling your regexes.
 In many cases, that avoids the need for any runtime dependency.
 Some regex conversions rely on subclass-based emulation, in which case the tree-shakable `EmulatedRegExp` class (3 kB minzip) is still needed after precompilation.

 Oniguruma-To-ES deeply understands the hundreds of large and small differences between Oniguruma and JavaScript regex syntax and behavior, across multiple JavaScript version targets.
 It's *obsessive* about ensuring that the emulated features it supports have exactly the same behavior, even in extreme edge cases.
 And it's been battle-tested on tens of thousands of real-world Oniguruma regexes used in TextMate grammars.
-It's built on top of [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) and [Regex+](https://github.com/slevithan/regex).
+It's built on top of [oniguruma-parser](https://github.com/slevithan/oniguruma-parser) and [Regex+](https://github.com/slevithan/regex), both by the same author as this library.

 ## 🔮 [Try the demo REPL](https://slevithan.github.io/oniguruma-to-es/demo/)